Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Related work

 The VaxxStance shared task \cite{vaxxstance2021} provided textual and interaction data (\emph{friends} and \emph{retweets}) to study stance detection on vaccines in Basque and Spanish.
-The one system that systematically outperformed the baselines \cite{WordUp} manually engineered a large number of features based on stylistic, tweet and user data, lexicons, dependency parsing, and network information, which were specifically developed for this dataset and languages.
+The one system that systematically outperformed the baselines \cite{WordUp} manually engineered a large number of features based on stylistic, tweet, and user data, lexicons, dependency parsing, and network information, which were specifically developed for these datasets and languages.

-Latest approaches tackling unsupervised stance detection using social media interactions as features, use the force-directed algorithm \cite{Fruchterman1991GraphDB} or UMAP \cite{McInnes2018UMAPUM}.
-The algorithms are used to transform interactions frequency vectors into features, reducing huge interaction matrices into low dimensional features. \citet{darwish2020unsupervised} use both force-directed algorithm and UMAP for unsupervised stance detection on Twitter users.
-UMAP is also used to get interactions based features for automatically tagging Twitter users' stance on different topics \cite{Stefanov2020PredictingTT} and to explore political polarization in Turkey \cite{Rashed2021EmbeddingsBasedCF}.
+The most recent approaches tackling unsupervised stance detection using social media interactions as features use the force-directed algorithm \cite{Fruchterman1991GraphDB} or UMAP \cite{McInnes2018UMAPUM}.
+These algorithms transform interaction frequency vectors into features, reducing huge interaction matrices into low-dimensional features. \namecite{darwish2020unsupervised} use both the force-directed algorithm and UMAP for unsupervised stance detection of Twitter users.
+UMAP is also used to get interaction-based features for automatically tagging Twitter users' stance \cite{Stefanov2020PredictingTT} and to explore political polarization in Turkey \cite{Rashed2021EmbeddingsBasedCF}.

-Other well known algorithms for building interaction-based models like DeepWalk \cite{deepwalk} and node2vec \cite{Grover2016node2vecSF} are based on generating Random Walks.
-However, those randomly generated walks create artificial interactions, that may not occur in the gathered interaction pairs.
-Furthermore, selecting the structure of the random walks and deciding the number of context users to be predicted have to be manually modeled and adapted to each reality.
+Other works are based on node2vec \cite{Grover2016node2vecSF} for user profiling and extracting user features for abuse detection \cite{mishra-etal-2018-author} and also for sentiment, stance and hate speech detection \cite{del-tredici-etal-2019-shall}.
+Commonly used algorithms for building interaction-based models like DeepWalk \cite{deepwalk} and node2vec are based on generating Random Walks.
+However, those randomly generated walks create artificial interactions that may not occur in the gathered interaction pairs.
+Furthermore, selecting the structure of the random walks and deciding the number of context users to be predicted needs to be manually modeled and adapted.